-Furvana is an organization1 dedicated to providing a venue2 and events for the world wide furry community to gather together, allowing people of all ages and differences to feel safe and respected as they engage in community activities3 that bring anthropomorphism to life.
+Furvana is an organization1 dedicated to providing a venue2 and events for the world wide community of enthusiasts of anthropomorphic arts to gather together, allowing people of all ages and differences to feel safe and respected as they engage in community activities3 that bring anthropomorphism to life.

 Intent of Mission Statement Notes